Toofty5/toofty5.github.io/_posts/2023-05-16-inspiration.markdown

 categories: blog
 ---

-I have come to acknowledge that I am a bit of a creative by nature.
+I am a bit of a creative by nature.

 This is by no means saying that I am necessarily good at creating things, or even prone to it.
 What I mean is that things feel right when I make things, whether they be photography, writing, woodworking, or code.
 Recently, I've done very little of that, falling into my more consumptive hobbies like movies and video games, and everything feels wrong.